 Sponge boats and monuments to the divers dot the waterfront

 We spent our time in Tarpon Springs wandering in and out of the shops, enjoying the Greek food (including the bakery and Baklava!), watching the sponge boats and exploring the “Spongeorama Sponge Factory“ for treasures.
 We bought a couple of sponges (how can you not?) in this fun and kitchy store.
 Nancy enjoyed the lovely bike paths, and she rode to the beautiful local library for a WiFi connection (to work on our blog!).
 Side note….Nancy has visited numerous libraries on our journey, and has been impressed with what lovely spots they are.
 Beautiful buildings, gardens and wonderful staffs!

 On our last evening we enjoyed an amazingly authentic and delicious meal at Mykonos.
 From the flaming Saganaki to the Baklava, it was amazing!!
 Thanks to our friend Deb Neal/Saltaire, for the recommendation!

 Tarpon Springs is a beautiful little town, and we would love to come back to do more exploring of the “Bend” in Florida!

 So long for now, Tarpon Springs

 As we left Tarpon Springs and got out of the Anclote River to the Gulf, we finally felt like we were in Florida…and we were THRILLED!!
-We made a short 37 mile run to Clearwater Beach Municipal Marina, which is a short walk from spectacular Gulf beaches.
+We made a quick 37 mile run to Clearwater Beach Municipal Marina, which is a short walk from spectacular Gulf beaches.

 Heading out to the Gulf….looking like Florida!